Taoudi/ID1217/README.md

 Course in Concurrent Programming at KTH
 ### Homework 1 - Critical Sections, Locks, Barriers and Condition Variables
 - [x] Matrix - Calculate sum, max and minimum values of Matrix with multiple threads.
-- [ ] Palindromes - List and calculate all palindromes from list of words.
+- [ ] Palindromes - List and calculate all palindromes from list of words (using binary search).